-The Lindenwood University Intercultural Club will hold a ceremony in observance of Martin Luther King, Jr., Day from 4 to 5:30 p.m.
-Monday, Jan.
-15, in the Anheuser-Busch Leadership Room of the Spellmann Campus Center.
+Lindenwood University’s Black Student Union will host a Martin Luther King, Jr., Day program at 12 p.m. on Monday, January 19, 2009, in the third floor atrium of the Spellmann Campus Center.

 This summer, Lindenwood University’s Nonprofit Administration program will hold a three-day Summer Youth Leadership Summit called the Lion’s Pride Project, designed for high school students who are interested in careers in the nonprofit sector.